THE PURPOSE OF THE REVELATION

 #2) (Rev. 3:1) "that thou hast a name, that thou livest," They attended church!
 Jesus revealed he knows when we are phony Christians by what He said about the scribes and Pharisees.
 (Matt.
 23:1-7 esp.
 V.5) (V.5)"But all their works they do for to be seen of men: they make broad their phylacteries, (religious symbols worn to show their great knowledge of God's Word but they didn't discern the true meaning of the words they knew so well) and enlarge the borders of their garments (they liked to show an enlargement of self but Jesus knew their small, selfishness of soul)."

 Jesus knows when we pretend to serve Him but are really performing it to look like a super-Christian to our fellow citizens or church members just like the Pharisees did.
 It sounds like the majority of that congregation was little more than a social club.
-They made a show but did they really effect the permanent changes in people's lives Jesus desires?
+(Matt.
+11:29) They made a show but did they really effect the permanent changes in people's lives Jesus desires?

 #3) (Rev. 3:1) "and art dead."
-The people described in #2) put on a good show, dressed in their Sunday best, sang loud, bragged how blessed they were, demanded no Biblical change of themselves (John 14:20-26, 15:1-6 & 14-15) and didn't understand nor care about the personal relationship with Jesus through the Holy Spirit.
+The people described in #2) put on a good show, dressed in their Sunday best, sang loud, bragged how blessed they were, demanded no Biblical change in themselves (John 14:20-26, 15:1-6 & 14-15) and didn't understand nor care about the personal relationship with Jesus through the Holy Spirit.
 Obviously there were all kinds of Pharisee and Scribe Christians in the church at Sardis.
 They looked good, acted good, smelled good but were a stench of decay (death- dead) in Jesus' nostrils.

 (Rev. 1:4) We discussed in (Part 28) the 7 types of works the Holy Spirit will do in any congregation or in any individual if they will heed God's word.
 (Rev. 3:4) There were a few Christians in Sardis who had not defiled themselves and were spiritually alive BUT: The church as a whole was dead and dying, they had glaring spiritual needs and they needed everything Jesus had to give them through the Holy Spirit to bring them back to repentance.
 They sound like a lot of modern Christians and churches now, in 2015.